thunderrabbit/barefoot_rob/content/books/slow-down/1419-hot-day.md

 I estimated in just 1.2 kilometer I would get to a convenience store which was very close to my hotel for the night, I tried to count the entire way focusing just on my left foot steps to halve the number of steps I needed to count.

-This convenience store was great in their response to my story because they actually gave me some free products including spray cooling roll on and a neck cooling thing.

 From there it was just a few minutes walk to the hotel and oh my God those minutes took forever I could see the stand of trees and what I hoped was the sign for the hotel what looked like a mile away and step by step going across the parking lot I finally got to the next road to turn right and then along that road and cross that road and watch out for traffic and go and go then turn left at the next street and then the road started to get really rough and painful on My feet and somehow got there and got to the entrance and was so so grateful that they greeted me and realized who I must be because I had made a reservation months in advance and they were like wow and actually took a picture with me it was really sweet and I'm really grateful for their support and they gave me a free drink as I waited for the room to be ready and then headed upstairs.